Other faculty at Barnard and coursework and guidance in medical

 (3)ANTH UN 3040 (Anthropological Theory) (PLEASE NOTE: The requirements of the General Anthropology Major have recently changed.
 Whereas both ANTH UN 3040 and 3041 had previously been required, they have now been combined into a single seminar (the new ANTH UN 3040), which will be taught during the Spring term in 2018-19.
 Majors who previously took either ANTH UN 3040 or 3041 will have fulfilled this requirement.
 Majors who have not yet taken this course should plan to enroll in ANTH UN 3040.)

 (4, 5)both ANTH BC 3871x and BC 3872y, Senior Thesis Seminar

-(6-11) Six electives, at least three of which must be Anthropology courses at the 3000 level or above that demonstrate a clear focus (topically and/or theoretically) in fields central to medical anthropology (for instance: cross-cultural healing, the suffering body, critiques of clinical medicine and science, health inequalities, embodiment theory, the life course, death and mourning).
+(6-12) Six electives, at least three of which must be Anthropology courses at or higher that demonstrate a clear focus (topically and/or theoretically) in fields central to medical anthropology (for instance: cross-cultural healing, the suffering body, critiques of clinical medicine and science, health inequalities, embodiment theory, the life course, death and mourning).
 One or two electives may be selected from outside departments in consultation with Prof. Sharp.